udehgoodness/devops/README.md

 	•	Basic knowledge of container orchestration tools like Kubernetes.

 		Configuration Management:
-	•	Implementing configuration management with tools like Puppet, Chef, or Ansible.
+	•	Implementing configuration management with tools like Ansible.

 		Monitoring and Logging:
 	•	Setting up monitoring solutions for applications and infrastructure.
 	•	Utilizing logging tools for effective troubleshooting and analysis.

-#Project Showcase:
+# Project Showcase:

 Feel free to explore the projects and exercises completed during the course: